 Accreditation: Middle States Association of Colleges and Schools; graduate and professional accrediting agencies recognize degrees in all categories.

 Schools and Colleges (New York):

 • Gallatin School of Individualized Study

 • Steinhardt School of Culture, Education, and Human Development

 Average Class Size: Under 30

-Student Life: The Helen and Martin Kimmel Center for University Life houses dining facilities, student lounges, and the Skirball Center for the Performing Arts.
+Student Life: The Kimmel Center for University Life houses dining facilities, student lounges, and the Skirball Center for the Performing Arts.

-Athletics: Two sports centers contain pools; a diving tank; saunas; courts for basketball, squash, and tennis; weight rooms; dance and yoga studios; and a rooftop track.
+Athletics: Two facilities contain pools; a diving tank; saunas; courts for basketball, squash, and tennis; weight rooms; dance and yoga studios; and a rooftop track.
 Twenty-one intercollegiate teams compete in NCAA Division III and the University Athletic Association.